MackCesar/MetalDiffusion/README.md

 ### Set the global Python

-Set the global python that the Mac will use to the newly install, via penv, python.
+Set the global python that the Mac will use to the newly installed, via pyenv, python.

 ```bash
 pyenv global 3.9.0
 ```

-This step will override which version and location of python the Mac will use, allowing for easier updating and control.
+This step will override which version and the location of python the Mac will use, allowing for easier updating and control.

 ### Install/Update git